Ludovico98/comp120-tinkering-graphics/README.md

 Prepared by Michael [Adrir](https://github.com/Adrir) Scott and Lord John [SnugglingBunny](https://github.com/SnugglinBunny) Rock

 This code has been written as part of the Tinkering Graphics tasks in the COMP120 module at Falmouth University.
-The briefs which has been tackled are the *random number game* brief (mostly by Michael) and the *appropriation pop art* briefs (mostly by John).
+The briefs which have been tackled are the *random number game* brief (mostly by Michael) and the *appropriation pop art* briefs (mostly by John).
 Pair programming was practiced where appropriate.